deniskyashif/blog/content/posts/csharp-channels-part-3.md

 - "/images/posts/csharp-channels-part3/featured-image.png"
 ---

-In this article we'll learn how to efficiently process data in a non-blocking way using the pipeline pattern.
+In this article, we'll learn how to efficiently process data in a non-blocking way using the pipeline pattern.
 We'll see how to construct efficient and testable pipelines using C#'s channels, as well as how to perform cancellation and deal with errors.
 If you're new to the concept of channels in C#, I suggest checking out [part 1](/c-sharp-channels-part-1) and [part 2](/c-sharp-channels-part-2) of the series first.

 ## Pipelines

-A pipeline is a concurrency model which consists of a sequence of stages.
+A pipeline is a concurrency model that consists of a sequence of stages.
 Each stage performs a part of the full job and when it's done, it forwards it to the next stage.
-It also runs in its own thread and **shares no state** with the other stages.
+It also runs in a separate thread and **shares no state** with the other stages.

 <img src="/images/posts/csharp-channels-part3/pipeline.png" />